Resources: AJC Obituaries | Family-placed notices | Death records | Genealogy | Grief resources | Funeral directors | AJC Classifieds

 Your source for older obituaries

-Our Stacks news archive of staff-written news stories back to 1985 contains news obituary listings back to October 1998 and news obituary articles back to 1985.
-The Stacks news archive does not contain family-placed death notices.
+Our news archive of staff-written news stories back to 1985 contains news obituary listings back to October 1998 and news obituary articles back to 1985.
+The news archive does not contain family-placed death notices.

 Finding a funeral listing, however, can be helpful in determining when a family-placed death notice may have appeared.
 With this information, you can search microfilm at your local public library.

-Using the Stacks news archive
+Using the AJC news archive

-Here is the best method for searching the Stacks news archive for news obituary listings (since October 1998) and news obituary articles:
+Here is the best method for searching the news archive for news obituary listings (since October 1998) and news obituary articles:

 - In the "Search terms" box, type the first and last name of the person you are looking for.
 (If you get no hits, you may want to try just the last name.
 However, you may see many hits that are not pertinent to your search.)